camelChief/license-plate-gen/README.md

 # License Plate Generator

 This is a fun little command-line tool I wrote during class a few years ago.
 It lets you enter a license plate format and it will find all the possible legible words you could make with that license plate format.

 **Download the code, unzip and run the .bat file!**
+*You'll need to have python installed, obviously.*